Hahn Airport: Military base

 During the Cold War, at which time an invasion of West Germany was a possibility, Hahn Air Base was a frontline air base, and home of the United States Air Force 50th Tactical Fighter Wing (now the 50th Space Wing), in various designations, as part of the United States Air Forces in Europe (USAFE).
-It was one of several USAFE bases in Germany within 100 km of each other including Zweibrücken, Ramstein Air Base, Sembach, Bitburg Air Base, Spangdahlem Air Base, and Rhein-Main Air Base.
+It was one of several USAFE bases in Germany within 100 km of each other including Zweibrücken Air Base, Ramstein Air Base, Sembach, Bitburg Air Base, Spangdahlem Air Base, and Rhein-Main Air Base.
 These air bases were well situated to reach all locations within Europe and the Mediterranean Basin.
 Hahn Air Base had more than 13,000 people and three squadrons of F-16 tactical fighters.
 At the end of the Cold War, the United States was left with a huge excess capacity of expensive airfields in Europe.

 As a result, the squadrons at the base were inactivated: the 496th Tactical Fighter Squadron was inactivated on 15 May 1991, the 313th Tactical Fighter Squadron was inactivated on 1 July 1991, and the 10th Tactical Fighter Squadron was inactivated on 30 September 1991.
 The 50th Tactical Fighter Wing was inactivated on 30 September 1991 and then activated as the 50th Space Wing at Falcon AFB (now Schriever Air Force Base) in Colorado on 30 January 1992.
 The inactivations had a significant effect on the local economy.

-Most of Hahn Air Base was returned to civil German authorities on 30 September 1993, though USAFE retained a small portion as a radio communications site until its final return to German authorities in 2012.
+Most of Hahn Air Base was turned over to German civil authorities on 30 September 1993, though USAFE retained a small portion as a radio communications site until its final turnover to German authorities in 2012.
 It is still frequently used for military charters operated by, amongst others, Atlas Air, Delta Air Lines, and United Airlines.

-The German government decided to turn Hahn Air Base into a civil airport with the goal of reducing traffic to Frankfurt International Airport.
+The German government decided to turn Hahn Air Base into a civil airport with the goal of reducing traffic to Frankfurt Airport (which is located in the neighbouring state of Hesse).
 One of the main investors in the development of the airport was Fraport AG, the operator of Frankfurt International Airport, which received a 65% ownership stake in the airport.

 In 1996, the faculty and police training school of the Rheinland-Pfalz State Police were combined at a new joint facility located at the air base's former housing area.

 Name controversy

 In 2001, Ryanair began flying to the airport, using it as a second base for its European operations.
 At the request of Ryanair, the name of the airport was officially changed from Hahn Airport to Frankfurt–Hahn Airport.
 Lufthansa began legal proceedings against Ryanair in 2002, claiming the usage of "Frankfurt" in the name to be false advertising.
 Ryanair was allowed to keep the name but was forced to clarify in its advertising that the airport is actually 120 kilometers (75 miles) by road from Frankfurt.
+In March 2023, the new owners, Triwo, changed the name to "Hahn Airport".